First Visit — Consultation Appointment

-- Patients should provided a list of medications that are being or have been taken.
-It is especially important to let us know about any heart, blood pressure, diabetes or osteoporosis medications that are taken.
+- Patients should provide a list of medications that are being or have been taken.
+It is especially important to let us know about any heart, blood pressure, diabetes, or osteoporosis medications that are taken.

 - Any patient information and medical history forms provided by our office should be completed and brought to the appointment.
 This information can also be completed from this website in the patient registration section.